genedni/getcleandata/README.md

 2. unzips the downloaded file into a new 'courseproject' directory

-3.  cleans, joins, and performs calculations on the data per the course requirements:
+3.  cleans, joins, and performs calculations on the data per the course requirements

 	1. Merges the training and the test sets to create one data set.